 - Lightweight compared to most other roof systems

-- Wide range of colours
+- Available in a wide range of colours

-- Suitable for steeply pitched and low pitched roofs
+- Suitable for steeply pitched and low-pitched roofs.